How do you produce iXBRL accounts?

 Looking at the figures for the 2010 and 2011 year ends, and so far for 2012, I can see that we filed a total of just over 2,000 sets of iXBRL accounts.
 About 90% of these were produced using the CCH Accounts Production software and the rest using CCH iXBRL Review & Tag.

 That’s because for the majority of our clients we’re providing a full accounts preparation service using the CCH Accounts Production software.
-Where accounts are supplied in Microsoft Excel format, we usually import the TB into CCH Accounts Production.
-For accounts supplied in Microsoft
+Where accounts are supplied in Microsoft Excel format, we usually import the trial balance into CCH Accounts Production.
+For accounts supplied in Microsoft Word we use CCH iXBRL Review & Tag to add the tags, a task which has become even easier now that the software allows us to copy tags from prior years.

 How do the two pieces of software differ?

 If you’ve set up a client properly in CCH Accounts Production, using the appropriate formats, producing a set of tagged accounts involves no more than a mouse click and maybe a bit of tidying up.
-The software already knows how each item in the accounts should be tagged
+The software already knows how each item in the accounts should be tagged, because it already understands the underlying structure of the accounts.

 However, although they work differently, the interface for reviewing, adding and amending tags is the same in both systems – it’s a simple matter of dragging and dropping tags from the appropriate taxonomy onto the face of the accounts.